Chair: Dale H. Lastman, C.M.

 Number of lawyers: 176

-Goodmans is internationally recognised as one of Canada’s premier law firms.
-Based in Toronto, Goodmans is a full-service business law firm with noted strengths in M&A, corporate finance, cross-border transactions, private equity, REITs, restructuring, litigation, banking, tax, real estate, mining and other business-related specialities.
+Goodmans is internationally recognized as one of Canada’s premier business law firms.
+Based in Toronto, Goodmans is a full-service business law firm with noted strengths in M&A, corporate finance, cross-border transactions, private equity, REITs, restructuring/insolvency, litigation, banking, tax, real estate, mining and other business-related specialities.
 The firm represents a broad range of clients, from entrepreneurial businesses to multinational corporations, financial institutions, private equity firms, pension funds and governments and has a reputation for handling challenging problems that demand creative solutions.

 Main Areas of Practice: